How to complain

 Wait for the response

-The business has 8 weeks to resolve your complaint from when they receive it.
+The gambling business has 8 weeks to resolve your complaint from when they receive it.
 When the investigation is complete, they will tell you the result of your complaint and what happens next.

-This includes what to do if you are not satisfied with the result (which might be to take it to someone higher in the business).
+This includes what to do if you are not satisfied with the result (which might be to take it to someone higher in the gambling business).

 -